-Cuckmere River In the 2010s there were a number of sightings between Arlington and Lullington.
+Cuckmere River Since 2000 there have been a number of sightings between Arlington and Lullington.

 River Rother Sightings since 2010 are clustered on small tributaries near Holmhurst and downstream on small tributaries near Peamarsh.

 Upper River Medway The records for the East Sussex section of the River Medway are mostly dated prior to 10 years ago and the catchment needs to be revisited.
 There have also been occasional sightings in the Combes Haven area.